"...stunning, combining a powerful vowel attack with a honeyed tone that flowed over a tightly coiled vibrato."

 -ROCHESTER CITY NEWSPAPER

-Praised by the Rochester City Newspaper for her "honeyed tone," and by the Boston Globe for “a rich voice that could go in a blink from speaking to soaring” - as well as her “killer side-eye” - soprano Paulina Swierczek is a vibrant story-teller, combining technical facility with a consuming passion for communication.
+Praised by the Rochester City Newspaper for her "honeyed tone," the Milbrook Independent for her “attractive, comforting appeal” and by the Boston Globe for “a rich voice that could go in a blink from speaking to soaring” - as well as her “killer side-eye” - soprano Paulina Swierczek is gaining acclaim as vibrant story-teller, combining technical facility with a passion for communication.

-Paulina attended the Eastman School of Music under the tutelage of Rita Shane, Dr. Constance Haas and Anthony Dean Griffey, and currently studies with Sanford Sylvan.
+Paulina holds degrees from the Eastman School of Music and the Bard College Conservatory of Music, and notable teachers include Rita Shane, Dr. Constance Haas, Anthony Dean Griffey and Sanford Sylvan.
+She currently studies with Michaela Martens.

 Most of the bookshelves in my apartment are doubly-filled.
 My favorite kind of pen is the Pilot Precise V5, extra fine.
 I have a cat, and his name is Spock.
 I like Catan, and other board games that show you just how cutthroat your friends can be.
 I don't like pickles.